Dacor (kitchen appliances)

-Dacor (/ˈdeɪkɔər/ "day-core") is a subsidiary of Samsung Electronics America that designs, manufactures and distributes kitchen appliances, specializing in the high-premium product tier, including wall ovens, ranges, cooktops, dishwashers, warming drawers, microwaves, ventilation hoods, refrigerators and wine dispensers.
+Dacor (/ˈdeɪkɔər/ "day-core") is an American company, it is subsidiary of Samsung Electronics America that designs, manufactures and distributes kitchen appliances, specializing in the high-premium product tier, including wall ovens, ranges, cooktops, dishwashers, warming drawers, microwaves, ventilation hoods, refrigerators and wine dispensers.
 Founded in 1965 by Stanley M. Joseph, the company had been continuously owned and operated by three generations of the Joseph family until it was sold to Samsung in August 2016.

 The company's headquarters and 325,000 sqft manufacturing facility were based in City of Industry, California until 2021.
 It distributes its products throughout the United States, Canada and Mexico, selling directly to over 1,300 dealer showrooms.
 The company operates a factory showroom in Los Angeles.